N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/DATAMODELS.md

 **In Entities Module:**

 ![Alt text](images/create_entity_from_data_model.png)
-Here you will pre-fill the *Entity Type* and the attributes of the entity.
+Here you can pre-fill the *Entity Type* and the attributes of the entity.
 An ID is automatically generated, but can be changed.

 **Device/Service Group**:

 ![Alt text](images/create_service_group_from_data_model.png)
-Here it is recommended to use data models to creat service groups for a specific device type.
+Here it is recommended to use data models to create service groups for a specific device type.
 With the ``Auto Provision`` option, you can enable the automatic creation of entities (following the data model) when a new device starts sending data to the IoT Agent.